enessinanparildi/LLM_Assisted_Ontology_Generation/README.md

 # LLM_Assisted_Ontology_Generation

 An automated pipeline for generating domain-specific ontologies from PDF documents using Large Language Models and the Ontogenia methodology.
+For the competency question (CQ) generation component, we referred to "Large Language Models for Competency Question Generation in Ontology Engineering" (Arxiv, 2024).
+In addition, we drew on the work presented in "Prompting Techniques for Ontology Engineering" (ESWC, 2024), which outlines an effective prompting strategy called Ontogenia for ontology construction.

 ## Overview